exodus4d/pathfinder_esi/README.md

 _Middlewares_ classes are _small_ functions that _hook_ into the "request → response" chain in _Guzzle_.
 - A _Middleware_ can _manipulate_ the `request` and `response` objects
 - Each _Middleware_ is dedicated to handles its own task.
-- There are _Middlewares_ for "logging", "caching",... pre-configured.
+- There are _Middlewares_ for "logging", "caching",… pre-configured.
 - Each _Middleware_ has its own set of config options that can be set through the `$client->`.
 - All configured _Middlewares_ are pushed into a [_HandlerStack()_](http://docs.guzzlephp.org/en/stable/handlers-and-middleware.html#handlerstack) that gets _resolved_ for **each** request.
 - The **order** in the `HandlerStack()` is essential!